TimCummings/170-file_cms/README.md

 ---

-Add a "duplicate" button that creates a new document based on an old one.
+#### 2. Add a "duplicate" button that creates a new document based on an old one. - 11/19/2018

+**Implementation**

+* Update the index view template to include a duplicate button next to each document.
+* Create a `post '/:file_name/duplicate'` route for the duplicate button to link to.
+In this route:
+  * Append `'-copy'` to the file name (before the file extension.)
+  * Write the duplicate file with the modified name and same content.
+  * Set a suitable session message.
+  * Redirect to index.
+* Restrict duplication to signed-in users; this could be easily abused with no defense otherwise.

+---

 Extend this project with a user signup form.
 Add the ability to upload images to the CMS (which could be referenced within markdown files).
 Modify the CMS so that each version of a document is preserved as changes are made to it.